I found myself leaning forward in my seat

 Another winner, an exciting roller-coaster ride

 Politics and paranoia collide in this heart-pounding new opera.
 An American soldier, decorated during the Korean War, is brainwashed into becoming an unwitting assassin in a conspiracy to overthrow the U.S. government.
 Can a fellow POW crack the code in time to stop him?
 This taut and suspenseful thriller is the highly anticipated second opera by the creators of the Pulitzer Prize-winning Silent Night.

-Preliminary run time of 2 hours and 2 minutes, with one intermission.
+Estimated run time of 2 hours and 7 minutes, including one 20-minute intermission.